andreoliveiraalves/andreoliveiraalves/README.md

-🔭 I’m currently finishing my Web development degree at Escola Superior de Media Artes e Design.

-🌱 I'm currently looking into getting into the professional world, and make it has a front-end, back-end or full-stack developer.
-Focused on improving my Javascript knowledge right now.
+🔭 I’m currently looking for a remote job as a web-developer.

 ⚡ About me and some soft skills: